devzendo/transputer-emulator/README.md

 ------
 In progress, March 2019.
 Modernising, building on modern OSX/Linux/Windows.

-* Building using Maven/CMake/Microsoft Visual Studio Command line tools on Windows 10 64-bit.
+* Building using Maven/CMake/Microsoft Visual Studio Command line tools on Windows 10 64-bit, and porting POSIX calls to Win32 API.
+* Building using Maven/CMake/Clang on CentOS 7.
+* Converting older C code (that's not very portable) to C++11(+) (that hopefully is).

 Release Notes
 -------------